Official language: Russia

 republics, are allowed to adopt additional official languages alongside Russian in their constitutions.
 Republics are often based around particular native ethnic groups and are often areas where ethnic Russians and native Russian-language speakers are a minority.

 South Africa

-South Africa has eleven official languages that are mostly indigenous.
+South Africa has twelve official languages that are mostly indigenous.
 Due to limited funding, however, the government rarely produces documents in most languages.
 Accusations of mismanagement and corruption have been leveled against the Pan South African Language Board, established to promote multilingualism, develop the 11 official languages, and protect language rights in the country.
+In practice, government is conducted in English.

 Switzerland

 The four national languages of Switzerland are German, French, Italian and Romansh.
 At the federal level German, French and Italian are official languages, the official languages of individual cantons depend on the languages spoken in them.

 Taiwan

 Mandarin is the most common language used in government.
 After World War II the mainland Chinese-run government made Mandarin the official language, and it was used in the schools and government.
-Under the National languages development act, political participation can be conducted in any national language, which is defined as a "natural language used by an original people group of Taiwan", which also includes Formosan languages, Taiwanese and Hakka.
+Under the Development of National Languages Act, political participation can be conducted in any national language, which is defined as a "natural language used by an original people group of Taiwan", which also includes Formosan languages, the Taiwanese variety of Hokkien and Hakka.
 According to Taiwan's Legislative Yuan, amendments were made to the Hakka Basic Act to make Hakka an official language of Taiwan.